 Write a DataFlow¶

 There are several existing DataFlow, e.g. ImageFromFile, DataFromList, which you can use if your data format is simple.
-However in general, you will probably need to write a new DataFlow to produce data for your task.
+In general, you probably need to write a source DataFlow to produce data for your task, and then compose it with existing modules (e.g. mapping, batching, prefetching, ...).

 Usually, you just need to implement the